araldwin/Project-1/README.md

 -----
 - CONTACT US SECTION
  ![RBH-contact-us](https://user-images.githubusercontent.com/107774953/179750165-f2170a24-59de-4edd-83b4-88c3e3b92c53.png)
--into this section, I use again the background image from OUR SERVICE SECTION.
+- into this section, I use again the background image from OUR SERVICE SECTION.
--this is where the user could see our contact number, an email address where they can message us, the address of the Beach house, and the map beside it.
+- this is where the user could see our contact number, an email address where they can message us, the address of the Beach house, and the map beside it.
--I use an iframe to have this google maps for easy directions.
+- I use an iframe to have this google maps for easy directions.
 -----
 - FOOTER
 ![RBH-footer](https://user-images.githubusercontent.com/107774953/179751907-71b108d2-7c44-4263-b143-00d38e4532fd.png)